-- The complainant and the respondent shall have the same appeal rights and TCS will implement appeal procedures equally for both parties. - TCS will notify the other party in writing when an appeal is filed.
+- The complainant and the respondent shall have the same appeal rights and TCS will implement appeal procedures equally for both parties. - Within five (5) business days of Charter School's written decision or dismissal of the complaint, the complainant or respondent may submit a written appeal to the Coordinator.